Mechmank/CI-CD-webhost/README.md

 - [How to Write a Good README File](https://www.freecodecamp.org/news/how-to-write-a-good-readme-file/)
 - [GitHub's Guide on About READMEs](https://docs.github.com/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes)

-This template is inspired by best practices in the community and aims to provide a clear and concise README structure for your project.
+This README follows community best practices to provide clear and concise documentation for users and contributors.